 In October 2018, the Company sold its nightclub in Philadelphia for a total sales price of \$1.0 million, payable \$375,000 in cash at closing and a \$625,000 9% note payable over a 10-year period.
 The note is payable interest-only for twelve months at the conclusion of which time a balloon payment of \$250,000 is due, and then the remainder of the principal and interest is payable in 108 equal installments of \$5,078 per month until October 2028.
 The buyer will lease the property from the Company's real estate subsidiary under the following terms: \$36,000 per month lease payments for ten years; renewal option for a succeeding ten years at a minimum of \$48,000 per month; lessee has option to purchase the property for \$6.0 million during a term beginning November 2023 and expiring in October 2028.
 The Company recorded a gain on the sale transaction of approximately \$879,000, which is included in other charges (gains), net in our consolidated statement of income during the quarter ended December 31, 2018.
+In July 2019, the Company and the buyer agreed to modify the promissory note to include in principal (i) rental payments from April to September 2019, (ii) accrued property taxes, (iii) accrued occupancy taxes, and (iv) two months of outstanding interest payments for a total principal balance of \$879,085.
+The note, as modified, still bears interest at 9% and is payable in 108 equal monthly installments of \$11,905, including principal and interest, until July 2028.

-On November 1, 2018, a club in Chicago was acquired for a total consideration of \$10.5 million with \$6.0 million cash paid at closing, including acquisition-related costs, and the \$4.5 million in a 6-year seller financed note with interest at 7%.
-The Company paid approximately \$37,000 in acquisition-related costs for this transaction, which is included in selling, general and administrative expenses in our consolidated statement of income.
-The club generated revenue of approximately \$742,000 since acquisition date.
+On November 1, 2018, a club in Chicago was acquired for \$10.5 million with \$6.0 million cash paid at closing and the \$4.5 million in a 6-year seller financed note with interest at 7%.
+The Company paid approximately \$37,000 in acquisition-related costs for this transaction, which is included in selling, general and administrative expenses in our unaudited condensed consolidated statement of income.
+The club generated revenue of approximately \$3.4 million since acquisition date.
+In relation to this acquisition, on September 25, 2018, the Company borrowed \$5.0 million through a credit facility with a bank lender.
+The loan has a 7% fixed interest rate with a maturity date in May 2019.
+The loan was fully paid as of June 30, 2019.
+Goodwill and SOB license for the Chicago acquisition will not be amortized but will be tested at least annually for impairment.
+Goodwill recognized for this transaction is not deductible for tax purposes.
+Noncompete will be amortized on a straight-line basis over five years from acquisition date.